jxph025319/edx-documentation/en_us/shared/video/create_transcript.rst

 Providing Transcripts in Other Formats
 ======================================

+By default, a .txt file is created when you upload an .srt file, and learners can download either the .srt or .txt transcript when you allow transcript downloads.
+Options to download these transcripts appear below the video.
+For more information about allowing transcript downloads, see :ref:`Enable Video and Transcript Downloads`.

-You can provide transcripts in formats other than the .srt format, such as .pdf, and you can provide additional transcript files in different languages.
+You can also provide transcripts in formats other than the .srt format, such as .pdf, and you can provide additional transcript files in different languages.
 For more information about these options, see :ref:`Additional Transcript Options`.